trully87/Promopaketi/replit.md

 The backend uses Express.js with TypeScript, providing RESTful APIs with `/api` prefixes.
 Session-based authentication is implemented with Passport.js and Bcrypt for password hashing.
 Multer handles file uploads (image files only, 5MB limit).
 Separate admin and public endpoints ensure controlled access to content management functionalities, including hero slides, menu items, contact information, about page content, and newsletter subscribers.
 Request logging and error handling are robustly implemented.
 Dynamic sitemap generation endpoint serves XML formatted sitemap with lastmod timestamps, changefreq priorities, and hierarchical URL structure for search engine indexing.

 ### Data Storage Solutions
 PostgreSQL is the primary database, utilizing Neon for serverless capabilities and Drizzle ORM for type-safe operations.
-The schema includes tables for users, packages, package products, categories, inquiries, hero slides, menu items, contact information, about page content, and newsletter subscribers.
+The schema includes tables for users, packages, package products, categories, inquiries, hero slides, menu items, contact information, about page content, newsletter subscribers, and custom package section.
 All prices are stored and displayed in Euros.
 A repository pattern abstracts database operations.
 Product images are stored on the local filesystem in the `/uploads` directory with static file serving.

+#### Custom Package Section
+Singleton content table for managing the homepage custom package CTA section.
+Includes bilingual fields (ME/EN) for title, description, CTA button text, and image URL.
+Admins can create or edit this section through the admin panel, and it displays on the homepage between package categories and contact form.
+If no section exists, the homepage gracefully hides it without errors.

 ## External Dependencies